Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolRoleMember.md

 ```

 ### -SearchString
+Specifies a string.
+This cmdlet returns objects with a display name or email address that start with this string.
 The string to search on.
-Only objects with a display name or email address starting with this string will be returned.

 ```yaml
 Type: String